careerist-qa/intro-to-python/lesson_11/homework.md

 will answer the following:

 - Print a list of the employee IDs
-- Print the employee details for employee with the ID 3.
+- Print the employee data for employee with the ID 3.
 - Loop over the employees and print all their names and salaries.

 ### Updating Values